 Episode 9: Strongheart

 In 2001, the Grand Traverse Band of Ottawa and Chippewa Indians collaborated with internationally acclaimed architect Douglas Cardinal to create the Strongheart Civic Center, a place where tribal members could continue to carry on their traditions and culture.
-Douglas Cardinal recalls his journey in becoming an architect, and the process of envisioning Strongheart with the community.
+Douglas Cardinal recalls his journey in becoming an architect, and the process of envisioning Strongheart with this Anishinaabek community.

 Episode 9, Strongheart is sponsored by Ken Richmond, Architect, AIA